Partners

 Meet Our Partners

-Aneka Trust Anjali Anubhuti Ashiyana Basic Needs India BDS Samabhabona Brave Souls Foundation Burans Centre for Health Equity, Law & Policy (C-HELP) Centre for Mental Health Law and Policy, Pune Dalit Sthree Sakthi Darjeeling Ladenla Road Prerna (DLR Prerna) Development and Justice Initiative DISHA Ekjut Emmanuel Hospital Association GeoHazards Society iCALL Psychosocial Helpline Iswar Sankalpa Jan Shourya Social Welfare and Development Society Jeeva Karuna Evam Shanti Vahini Foundation Kashmir Lifeline Kranti Kranti - Pune LAW Foundation, Bihar Life and Liberty Foundation (LLF) Mann Mental Health Action Trust (MHAT) Mental Health Support Foundation Moitrisanjog Nayi Disha Resource Centre Nirangal Olakhaan Ondede Parcham Parvatiya Mahila Vikas Trust People’s Voice Positive YUVA Network Association Project 39A Project Man Marziyaan Project Sahyog Project SPEAK - MSCTRF Raahi Rising Flame Sadbhavna Trust Sahjani Shiksha Kendra Samvada Sanchetana Savitri Fatima Foundation for Inclusive Development Shree Amrutvahini Gramvikas Mandal Shivar Foundation Signing Hands Foundation Sneha Foundation Trust Stand for Kashmiri Youth (SKY) Trust Sukoon Thar Mahila Sansthan The Listening Station Trust for Youth and Child Leadership Unlearn Foundation Vanangana WAYVE Foundation Ya-All YuMetta Foundation
+Abhilasha Trust Aneka Trust Anjali Anubhuti Ashiyana Basic Needs India BDS Samabhabona Brave Souls Foundation Burans Centre for Health Equity, Law & Policy (C-HELP) Centre for Mental Health Law and Policy, Pune Dalit Sthree Sakthi Darjeeling Ladenla Road Prerna (DLR Prerna) Development and Justice Initiative DISHA Ekjut Eklavya Foundation Emmanuel Hospital Association GeoHazards Society iCALL Psychosocial Helpline Iswar Sankalpa Jan Shourya Social Welfare and Development Society Jeeva Karuna Evam Shanti Vahini Foundation Kashmir Lifeline Kranti Kranti - Pune LAW Foundation, Bihar Life and Liberty Foundation (LLF) Mann Mental Health Action Trust (MHAT) Mental Health Support Foundation Moitrisanjog Nayi Disha Resource Centre Olakhaan Ondede Parcham Parvatiya Mahila Vikas Trust People’s Voice Positive YUVA Network Association Project 39A Project Man Marziyaan Project SPEAK - MSCTRF Raahi Rising Flame Sadbhavna Trust Sahjani Shiksha Kendra Samvada Sanchetana Savitri Fatima Foundation for Inclusive Development Shree Amrutvahini Gramvikas Mandal Shivar Foundation Sneha Foundation Trust Stand for Kashmiri Youth (SKY) Trust Sukoon Thar Mahila Sansthan The Listening Station Trust for Youth and Child Leadership Unlearn Foundation Vanangana WAYVE Foundation Ya-All YuMetta Foundation

 Aneka Trust, based in Bangalore, works with gender and sexual minorities, sex workers and persons living with HIV (PLHIV) and gender non-confirming children to promote their inclusion and rights, thereby ensuring fullness of life, sense of belongingness and well-being.
 They build safe environments for members of the LGBTQIA+ community and engage in participatory advocacy, bringing visibility to their issues and working towards legal and social change.